Some causes of infertility are structural and can be corrected by surgery, frequently with outpatient or same-day procedures.

 For men this can include tissue biopsies, varicocele treatment, vasectomy reversal, opening the sperm ducts or extracting sperm directly from the ducts or testicles.

-Washington University surgical options for men include:
+Washington University surgical options for men and sperm producers include:

 Sperm duct microsurgery